-- Fire Pot: This is a round basin which is tough enough to hold hot coals.
-In the video below, he uses the bottom of a lawn mower which has been hammered into shape.
+- Fire Pot: This is a round basin that is tough enough to hold hot coals.
+In the video below, he uses the bottom of a lawn mower that has been hammered into shape.
 I’ve also heard of people using BBQs as their fire pots, but you’ll have to drill holes through them for the tubes.

 - A tube for ash drainage: You’ll probably need some mesh wire to put over the ash drainage pipe so your coal doesn’t fall out.